hyperledger-solang/solang/docs/language/statements.rst

 __________________

 A ``do { ... } while (condition);`` statement is much like the ``while (condition) { ... }`` except
-that the condition is evaluated after execution the block.
-This means that the block is executed at least once, which is not true for ``while`` statements:
+that the condition is evaluated after executing the block.
+This means that the block is always executed at least once, which is not true for ``while`` statements:

 .. code-block:: solidity